 What Is Dysgraphia?

-Dysgraphia, according to AdditudeMag.com can be described in the following ways:
+Dysgraphia, according to AdditudeMag.com can be identified in the following ways:

-It makes the process of writing laboriously slow, with a product that is often impossible to read.
+- It makes the process of writing laboriously slow with the end results often being impossible to read.

 In real life, this translates into very specific and ongoing issues with writing, including basic handwriting and spacing as well as the actual ability to compose phrases and sentences in a coherent fashion.